 Saturday School detentions may be given in lieu of an internal or external suspension.
 This decision is made by the principal or assistant principal.
-Saturday school is attended from 7:30 AM until 11:30 AM on Saturday morning.
+Saturday school is attended from 7:30 AM until 11:30 AM on Saturday morning at Lincoln Junior High.
 Students that fail to show up at a Saturday School will be suspended from school the following school day.

-Internal Suspensions/In-School Supervised Study
+In-School Supervised Study

-Infractions of the discipline code may result in an internal or external suspension from school.
-Internal suspensions are served in the Internal Suspension room next to the assistant principal's office.
+Infractions of the discipline code may result in an internal suspension from school.
+In-School Supervised Study is served in the room next to the assistant principal's office.
 Students are required to do work, receive help from their teachers (when available) and complete the tasks before they leave.
-Internal suspensions/In-School Supervised Study go from 8:00 AM to 2:50 PM.
-Students that misbehave, or not complete their work may have their time extended.
+In-School Supervised Study infractions can last for several periods of the day to the entire day.
+Students that misbehave may have their time extended.
 Parents will be notified if they are needed to provide transportation after school.
 They may attend activities after the suspension is completed.
 Students will not eat in the cafeteria.

 External suspensions

-External suspensions remove the student from the educational setting for specified number of days.
+External suspensions remove the student from the educational setting for a specified number of days.
 Students are not allowed on school district property without permission of the school (to retrieve homework or talk to a teacher).
 They may not attend any district activities until their next day of attendance.
 Any work assigned is expected to be handed in when they return.